 - When you combine those floorplan-specific pages with dedicated Google Ads campaigns, you can then adjust your daily ad spend depending upon the status of each of your floorplans.
 If vacancy is affecting one of your floorplans, you can immediately begin to drive more qualified web traffic to it and stop the problem weeks in advance.

 - Lastly, apartment marketing that prioritizes your floorplans allows you to implement smarter rent specials.
 Rather than losing money on community-wide specials, you can run specials as needed by floorplan and cutoff vacancy at its source.

-Floorplans are at the center of RentVision's dynamic apartment marketing system.
+Floorplans are a key feature of RentVision's Community Website solution.
 Our websites are built with floorplan-specific pages that feature walkthrough video tours and photos.
 Our predictive algorithms forecast future vacancy issues and make adjustments to ad spend automatically.
 That automation also includes rearranging the order of your featured floorplans on your apartment community's website so that that floorplan needing the most help gets more visibility and traffic to it.
 To learn more, schedule a demo today!